 Freeze before it's too late

 The freezer is one of the most underused tools in the fight against food waste.
 Most foods — bread, meat, fish, many vegetables — freeze well and keep for months without significant loss of quality.
 The key is timing: freeze items while they're still fresh, not on the day they expire.
 A good rule of thumb is to freeze anything you won't realistically use within the next two days.
+See our complete guide to freezing food for step-by-step instructions on any food type.
+And if something is already near its date, here's exactly what to do when food is about to expire.

 -